Skip to main content

-Tracking post-purchase upsells in the Shopify checkout
+Tracking post-purchase upsells on Shopify

 Littledata tracks post-purchase upsells for Shopify stores and sends the data to destinations such as Google Analytics (GA4), Segment and Facebook Conversions API (CAPI).
 This automatic integration extends our Shopify checkout tracking to include upsell events for more accurate reporting and better retargeting.